wanghan0501/DPLRadiomics/AI Model/README.md

 # Deep learning radiomics model related with genomics phenotypes for lymph node metastasis prediction in colorectal cancer

 ## AI Model
-This folder incldes the python codes of extracting DPL features by using `AutoEncoder`.
+This folder includes the python codes of extracting DPL features by using `AutoEncoder`.

 ## How to use